nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list assessment` followed by `delete assessment 2` deletes the 2nd assessment in TAssist.
+* `list assessment` followed by `delete assessment 2` deletes the 2nd assessment in the whole assessment list in TAssist.
+* `list assessment \m 1` followed by `delete assessment 2` deletes the 2nd assessment in the _filtered_ assessment list (fitered by module index 1) in TAssist.

 ### Clearing all entries: `clear`